Description

 Using this definition on our asset we see for example:

-• The average days below previous high over 5 years of Universal Investment Strategy 3x Leverage is 140 days, which is larger, thus worse compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average days under water of 140 days in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively larger, thus worse in comparison to the benchmark SPY (123 days)

 Performance (YTD)